FHA Loan Requirements

 One of the requirements for an FHA loan is a steady income.
 In that respect, FHA loans are no different than conventional mortgages.
 You have to be able to make the payments.

-When you apply for an FHA loan, you will need to prove your income.
+When you apply for an FHA loan, you must prove your income.
 You can do that with your most recent tax returns and your paychecks.
 You will also want to demonstrate stability in your work history, although it is not a requirement.
-It will help if you can show you have worked for the same company for at least the last two years.
+It will help if you show you have worked for the same company for at least the last two years.
+Gaps in your work history need to be explained.
+If you are self-employed, then your lender might require several years of tax returns to make sure that you can afford your monthly mortgage payment.

-Your mortgage payment cannot be more than 35% of your income before taxes.
+Your mortgage payment cannot exceed 35% of your income before taxes.
 Let’s say you earn $50,000 a year.
 Your gross monthly income is $4,166.
-That means, your monthly mortgage payment would need to be about $1,458.
+That means your monthly mortgage payment would need to be about $1,458.
+Knowing this information can help you determine how much of a home you can reasonably finance and the home price you could offer.
+Knowing your housing budget in advance can help you during your home search.

 You will also need to account for any other debt you have.
-To get an FHA loan, your mortgage payment plus other monthly debt payments cannot be more than 50 percent of your income.
+Your mortgage and other monthly debt payments cannot exceed 50 percent of your income to get an FHA loan.

 3. Down Payment Requirements

 This part makes an FHA loan so popular with first-time home buyers.
 A conventional mortgage typically requires 20 percent down.
-An FHA down payment is much less.
-In fact, it is possible to secure an FHA loan with as a little as 3.5 percent.
+An FHA down payment is much less, which makes it more affordable for individuals and families who might otherwise struggle to save a larger downpayment.
+In fact, it is possible to secure an FHA loan with as little as 3.5 percent.

-That is a huge difference, especially for first-time home buyers who do not have money from the sale of another home to cover the down payment.
-However, there are options available to get your down-payment, including gifts from others or even grants.
-Check with your lender to learn about the options available.
+That is a huge difference, especially for first-time home buyers who do not have money from selling another home to cover the down payment.
+However, options are available for your downpayment, including gifts from others or grants.
+Check with your lender to learn about the options available and what type of gifts can qualify.

 Your credit score will affect the amount of your down payment.
 Your score must be 580 or better to qualify for the 3.5 percent down payment.
 If your score is between 500 and 580, you will need to put closer to 10 percent down.
-Both of these are budget-friendly options, which can help individuals and families who might be struggling to save a 20% down payment.
-Still, you might be wondering if your credit score can impact more than just the size of your down payment.
+Both of these are budget-friendly options that can help individuals and families struggling to save a 20% down payment.
+Still, you might wonder if your credit score can impact more than just the size of your down payment.

-As with any mortgage, you will want to shop around for the best loan at the best interest rate for you.
+As with any mortgage, you will want to shop around for the best loan at your best interest rate.
 That might mean applying for more than one FHA loan.
-However, you do not need to worry about your credit report reflecting every application and being negatively impacted.
+However, you do not need to worry about your credit report reflecting every application and being negatively impacted as long as you complete these applications within a specific time frame.

 The credit bureaus count every mortgage application as one inquiry.
 You will have to submit all your applications within a certain time frame.
 That means your credit score will not take a hit while you shop for the right loan term and interest rate to fit your needs.